ImSoToxicc/Flipper-zero/BadUSB/README.md

 4 - Click 'Copy Webhook URL'<br>

 Great !
-You just created a discord webhook and you got his link Dont forget to put it on different scripts
+You just created a discord webhook and you got his link Dont forget to paste it in scripts

 # Payloads
-Im using uploaded payloads for my scripts<br>
+Some scripts needs you to upload the payload and to get a direct download link The easiest way for you to upload the payload is to use discord.
-The easiest way for you to upload ur payload is to use discord.
+Simply upload it (payload.ps1) on a channel and right click on the download button to copy the link.<br>
-Simply upload it on a channel and right click on the download button to copy the link.<br>
+Same, dont forget to paste it in scripts

-I am not responsible for the consequences of using my scripts.
+# I am not responsible for the consequences of using my scripts.